ibm-cloud-docs/devsecops/devsecops-pr-pipeline.md

 ## Using PR/MR changes for pipeline config repo
 {: #cd-devsecops-app-repo-pipeline-config-repo}

-If the PR pieline should consider the changes of the config files/scripts coming from the PR/MR then, the config repo and branch should be empty which can be set as below:
+If the PR pipeline should consider the changes of the config files/scripts coming from the PR/MR then, the config repo and branch should be empty which can be set as below:
 - The env variables `one-pipeline-repo` , `one-pipeline-config-repo` and `pipeline-config-repo` are empty or not specified in the env variables
 - The env variables `one-pipeline-config-branch` and `pipeline-config-branch` are empty or not specified in the env variables.